An Inside Look At The Massive $70 Billion Dollar Mobile Gaming Industry [INFOGRAPHIC]

 Who's Playing Mobile Gaming Apps?

-Currently, there are more than 2.1 billion mobile gamers worldwide, with the world’s mobile gaming population expected to rise to over 2.7 billion by 2021 (Statista).
-China is one of the countries where mobile gaming is most popular.
-In 2016, mobile games accounted for more than half of the country’s digital gaming revenue for the first time (eMarketer).
+The world’s mobile gaming population is expected to rise from 2.2 billion in 2018 to over 2.7 billion by 2021.
+China is one of the countries where mobile gaming is most popular, with 459 million total mobile gamers—the equivalent to the U.S and Japan’s populations combined.
+In 2018, China’s mobile gaming market accounted for more than 25% of global revenue.

-Across age and gender subsets mobile gamers are extremely active, with 56% of mobile gamers reporting playing mobile games 10+ times a week.
-Still impressive, 19% of gamers report playing mobile games 6-9 times every week (Tapjoy).
+Across age and gender subsets, mobile gamers are extremely active, with 56% of mobile gamers reporting playing mobile games 10+ times a week.
+Still impressive, 19% of gamers report playing mobile games 6-9 times every week.

 What Does The Mobile Gaming Industry Growth Mean For Marketers?

 Mobile device ubiquity and mobile gaming's dominance of the entire global gaming industry are two converging trends noted by marketers, brands, and advertisers.
 According to VentureBeat, brands realize the viability of advertising to mobile game app audiences in a variety of novel ways (e.g. playable brand ads, branded integrations, custom characters, or levels).